cytoscape/cytoscape-manual/docs/Programmatic_Access_to_Cytoscape_Features_Scripting.md

 available in these languages filled with helper functions to make accessing and controlling Cytoscape quick and intuitive.

-The R package is called ***RCy3*** and is available via Bioconductor, see https://www.bioconductor.org/packages/release/bioc/html/RCy3.html.
+The R package is called ***RCy3*** and is available via Bioconductor, see [https://www.bioconductor.org/packages/release/bioc/html/RCy3.html](https://www.bioconductor.org/packages/release/bioc/html/RCy3.html).
 The RCy3 repo offers a nice interface for browsing the documentation and available vignettes (see Articles menu): http://cytoscape.org/RCy3/index.html.
 There are also a collection of video tutorials on the [Cytoscape YouTube channel](https://www.youtube.com/playlist?list=PLFQS98nmv__wYlu_XoscNb6DKu_vo6_vH).

-The PyCy3 package is coming soon...
-It's predescessor is available [here](https://github.com/cytoscape/py2cytoscape).
+The PyCy3 package is called [py4cytoscape](https://github.com/cytoscape/py4cytoscape).

 <a id="commands"> </a>
 ## Commands
 The **Commands** feature allows you to script a sequence of Cytoscape commands and menu items, where commands can have parameter values that would normally be provided by a user via a Cytoscape dialog box.
+For example:

+`session open file="C:\\myfile.cys"`

-For example, *session open file="C:\\myfile.cys"* loads a session from a file similarly to the **File | Open** menu item.
+loads a session from a file similarly to the **File → Open...** menu item.
 Commands may resolve to Cytoscape core functions or automation-enabled apps installed in Cytoscape.
-You can create a command script file that Cytoscape can execute via the **Tools | Execute Command File** menu item or on the Cytoscape command line at startup.
+You can create a command script file that Cytoscape can execute via the **Tools → Execute Command File...** menu item or on the Cytoscape command line at startup.
 ![](_static/images/Command_Tool/AutomationPanel.png)

 ***Commands*** is the built-in Cytoscape feature to automate your workflow as simple script.
-You can learn more about Commands in the [Command Tool](Command_Tool.html#command-tool) section.
+You can learn more about Commands in the [Command Tool](Command_Tool.html) section.

 <a id="restful_api"> </a>